Statistics of Feynman amplitudes in $\phi^4$-theory: Introduction

-is the superficial degree of divergence.
-The structure of the graph is encoded in the first and second Symanzik polynomials $\psi_G$ and $\phi_G$ \cite{bogner_feynman_2010}.
-These polynomials are functions of the Schwinger parameters $a_e$, and $\phi_G$ is additionally a function of masses and momenta.
+See \cite{nakanishi_graph_1971,panzer_feynman_2015} for details and derivations.
+In \cref{feynman_integral_parametric2}, the structure of the graph is encoded in the first and second Symanzik polynomials $\psi_G$ and $\phi_G$ \cite{bogner_feynman_2010}.
+These polynomials are homogeneous functions of the Schwinger parameters $\left \lbrace a_e \right \rbrace $, and $\phi_G$ is additionally a function of masses and momenta.
 Using dimensional regularization, $D=4-2\epsilon$, the divergence of the integral \cref{feynman_integral_parametric2} takes the form of poles in $\epsilon$.

-In the present work, we restrict ourselves to vertex graphs of $\phi^4$--theory, they have $\abs{E_G}=2 L_G$ internal edges and their superficial degree of convergence \cref{sdc} is $\omega_G=L\cdot \epsilon$ in $D=4-2\epsilon$ dimensions.
-Furthermore, we only consider primitive graphs, this means that no proper subgraph of $G$ has zero or negative degree of convergence in the limit $\epsilon \rightarrow 0$.
+Furthermore, we restrict ourselves primitive graphs, this means that no proper subgraph of $G$ has zero or negative degree of convergence in the limit $\epsilon \rightarrow 0$.
 In that case, the only ultraviolet divergence in \cref{feynman_integral_parametric2} is the gamma function $\Gamma(\omega_G)=\frac{1}{L \epsilon}+ \mathcal O \left( \epsilon^0 \right) $, and any potential divergence of the integral itself is of kinematic or infrared nature.

 Let $p$ be a suitable linear combination of external momenta, then $s \propto p^2$ defines an overall \emph{scale}, and all masses and momenta can be expressed relative to $s$ by scale-free ratios, called \emph{angles}.
 For dimensional reasons, we also need a reference scale $s_0$, which is arbitrary but fixed.
-Expanding \cref{feynman_integral_parametric2} in $\epsilon$, we then find the general structure of the amplitude of a primitive log-divergent graph:
+Expanding \cref{feynman_integral_parametric2} in $\epsilon$, we then find the general structure of the integral of a primitive log-divergent graph:

-Here, $\Lambda = i^{\abs{E_\Gamma}} (4\pi)^{ L_\Gamma (- 2 )} \prod_{v\in V_\Gamma} (-i\lambda ) $, and $C_G$ is a finite quantity which might depend on the angles $\left \lbrace \theta \right \rbrace $, but not on the scale $s$. $\period(G)$ is the \emph{period}
+Here, $\Lambda = (4\pi)^{ L_G (- 2 )} (- \lambda )^{\abs{V_G}} $, and $C_G$ is a finite quantity which might depend on the angles $\left \lbrace \theta \right \rbrace $, but not on the scale $s$. $\period(G)$ is the \emph{period}